Can We Chill

-"Can We Chill" is a song recorded by American singer and songwriter Ne-Yo, taken as the third single from the singers second studio album, Because of You (2007).
+"Can We Chill" is a song recorded by American singer and songwriter Ne-Yo, taken as the third single from the singer's second studio album, Because of You (2007).
 The song became Ne-Yo's lowest charting single in the U.S. and second lowest in the UK.
 In the U.S., "Can We Chill" failed to chart on the Billboard Hot 100 altogether and only peaked at #52 on the Billboard Hot R&B/Hip-Hop Songs.

-In the UK, "Can We Chill" outperformed previous single "Do You", peaking at number sixty-two on the UK Singles Chart, despite the music video receiving limited airplay before being removed from TV airplay schedules altogether.
-There was also confusion regarding the singles release date, with some retailers pushing the date back to the 15 October 2007, whereas the 1 October release still remained, despite airplay being limited (the video was premiered in the UK three days before the song's release).
+In the UK, "Can We Chill" outperformed Ne-Yo's previous single, "Do You", peaking at number sixty-two on the UK Singles Chart, despite the music video receiving limited airplay before being removed from TV airplay schedules altogether.
+There was also confusion regarding the single's release date, with some retailers pushing the date back to the 15 October 2007, whereas the 1 October release still remained, despite airplay being limited (the video was premiered in the UK three days before the song's release).